COMMUNITY COMPOST PROGRAM

 From Waste to Resource

-Welcome to Saratoga’s First Community Compost Program!
+Welcome to your neighborhood Community Compost Project!

-Pitney Meadows Community Farm, in partnership with Sustainable Saratoga, is proud to announce the launch of a new city-funded Community Compost Program located on-site at the Pitney Meadows Community Garden in Spring 2025.
 This initiative is designed to reduce food waste, educate residents on sustainable composting practices, and create a closed-loop system that benefits both our environment and local food systems.

 HOW IT WORKS